girip11/javascript_learning/mdn/2_js_building_blocks/6_events.md

 // first parameter is the event to handle and the next parameter is the event handler itself. btn.addEventListener('click', onButtonClick);

-// On evenry button click , these two event handlers will be invoked. btn.addEventListener('click', newButtonClickHandler);
+// On every button click , these two event handlers will be invoked. btn.addEventListener('click', newButtonClickHandler);
 ```